saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_0_trust_before_intelligence_v2_3.md

 **N - Natural (2/6):** Understanding rate of 40-60% stemmed from cryptic table names like `TBL_PT_ENC_DTL` and undocumented column relationships.
 No semantic layer existed to translate "patient's last three visits" into the complex joins required across seven tables.

-**P - Permitted (1/6):** Static role-based access control (RBAC) couldn't handle dynamic contexts.
+**P - Permitted (1/6):** Role-based access control (RBAC) alone couldn't handle dynamic contexts.
 A nurse authorized to view Patient A's records during her shift shouldn't access them at 3 AM from home.
-HIPAA requires this contextual authorization, but Echo's fifteen-year-old permission system couldn't deliver it.
+HIPAA requires this contextual authorization, but Echo's fifteen-year-old permission system had no ABAC layer to evaluate context.

 **A - Adaptive (2/6):** No feedback loops existed.
 When agents got queries wrong, there was no mechanism to learn from corrections.
 Model performance drifted over time with no detection or retraining workflows.
 Quarterly manual reviews were their only "improvement" process.